NxPKG/khulnasoft-docs/content/analytics/graphql-api/features/discovery/introspection.md

 ## Deprecation

 Introspection provides information about deprecation status.
-Cloudflare uses it as a notification about replacement plans.
+Khulnasoft uses it as a notification about replacement plans.
 If the sunset date is provided, please migrate to a replacement node(s) before that date to avoid any disruption.